adminy/cubic/technical_manual/readMe.md

-The Application is targeting anyone who has more than one social media platform that we have chosen, therefore the target audience is very broad.
+The Application is targeting anyone who has more than one social media platform that we have chosen, therefore the target audience is very broad.<br>
-This document is targeted for computer science majors, developers, computer science lecturers or anyone that has an interest in application development.
+This document is targeted for computer science majors, developers, computer science lecturers or anyone that has an interest in the application development process.

 ### <center>1.3.1 Glossary</center>